Allvitende/allvitende.github.io/_posts/2017-06-25-internship-update.md

 As a result, I am thinking of creating a maximum input size of say, 30 x 30 and anything below that size I would fill zeros in the matrix of euclidean distances as fillers and not take molecules greater than 30 x 30 into my training set.
 This should still produce the same desired outcome, it just is not as clean of a solution as I would have hoped for.

 I'll be back next week with (hopefully!) some new code to share with you all.
+Thanks!